kimdanny/blog/_posts/programming/2019-08-03-python-__future__.md

 # From python version 3
 print("hello world")
 ```
 The big difference may well cause very annoying problems when working with team members who are using different version of python.
-Also, some systems are still running under a python 2.
+Also, some systems are still running under python 2.
 To deal with this problem, python developers came up with the solution, which is \__future__ statement.

 ## from \__future__ import ...
 With inclusion of future statement at the top of your code you can safely maintain the compatibility with other versions that others may use.